 A Content Refresh Workflow for Small Content Teams

-A lightweight content refresh workflow for bloggers and small teams: choose URLs, audit one page, assign edits, publish updates, and measure results.
+A repeatable content refresh workflow for small teams: choose URLs with GSC and GA4, audit one page, assign edits, check AI readability, QA, and measure the refresh.

 Small content teams usually do not fail at refresh work because they lack ideas.
-They fail because the workflow is too vague: someone notices traffic is down, someone suggests updating old posts, and then no one knows which URL to edit first.
+They fail because the workflow is too vague: someone notices a page is slipping, someone suggests updating old posts, and then no one knows which URL to edit first.

 This workflow keeps the work small enough to repeat.
 It is built for existing pages, not net-new article production, and it keeps the team focused on one URL at a time.